- Course Delivery

 Earn your degree from the University of Nebraska - Lincoln

 Get the same diploma as on campus students

 This fully online Ed.D. program in educational leadership is designed to prepare you for professional practice and to help you develop the leadership and analytical skills needed to confront difficult problems of practice in P-20 education, higher education, community colleges, or other educational institutions.
 This program is for you if you have a master's degree and aspire to hold an administrative position other than P-12 administration.

-The degree is ideal if you intend to pursue or continue a career as a practicing administrator in an education or related organization.
-The program benefits practitioners working in P-20 educational settings, higher education, community colleges or other education related organizations throughout the world.
+The degree is ideal if you intend to pursue or continue a career as a practicing administrator in education or related organization.
+The program benefits practitioners working in P-20 educational settings, higher education, community colleges or other education-related organizations throughout the world.

 (Only required if English is not your native language)

 Copy of your current administrative certificate

 - Apply and be admitted to Graduate Studies at the University of Nebraska-Lincoln

 - Pay the non-refundable $50 application processing fee